nliaudat/floor-heating-proportional-valve/README.md

 - Test proto board with external motorized valve (same motor and concept)

 # Contribute :
-You can join easyeda project using that QR if you have skills in PCB creation.
+You can join easyeda project using that QR if you have skills in PCB creation (you must ask dev right on discussion with you easyeda username)

 ![qr](https://user-images.githubusercontent.com/6782613/190206632-bd1e3e5f-6982-4284-9096-a39a20921d45.png)